Who’s Who at Huddersfield MAG 2022

 Committee Member Biographies

-Glennys Holland: I started being into bikes 34 years ago (eek!)
+Glennys Scrivener: I started being into bikes 38 years ago (eek!)
 I started off on a Yamaha YB100 then, having passed my test just before my 18th birthday, I swapped it for a Kawasaki KH 250.
 Then, after an accident I didn’t get another bike for a few years until I felt the need to be back on two wheels.
 I had an ER5 and I now have Virgil my Yamaha XV 535, which is ideal for my 5ft 1 ½” ness – yes the ½” is important.
-I joined MAG with my other half 3 years ago and am in my 2nd year as Treasurer at Hudds MAG.
+I joined MAG 8 years ago and have been Treasurer for 6 years and Vice Rep for 4 years.
 You will usually see me selling raffle tickets and helping you part with your pennies wherever possible.

 Andy Foody: Razzing round from about the age of 12 years during my Irish summer holidays on this little beaut of a Honda you see pictured was my introduction to powered two wheelers.
 Then, onto off roaders, I was a relative latecomer to tarmac.
 I was always exposed to bikes owned by my friends but never felt the “urge”.

 I passed my test “because I could” with little intention of getting a bike.
 Very quickly, I got lured in and splashed out on a black 600 Bandit, from there I moved on to a 955i Tiger and then the persuasive powers of Moto Guzzi slapped me about the face.
 I am now on my 5th Guzzi and currently own two!
 It is important that bikers have a representation in Parliament and at a local level to look after our rights to ride which is why I joined MAG.
 I enjoy my annual fortnight’s holiday riding round foreign climes, I marshal at Yorkshire MAG events and generally enjoy all things motorcycling.
 Think on and join MAG – Freedom isn’t Free.